lmcj-xyz/PC_Exercises_from_Numerical_Solutions_of_SDEs_Kloeden_Platen/README.md

 Also, since most of things in probability require many repetitions to be representative, and therefore we need arrays of potentially many dimensions, the code here will be done using *NumPy* and *SciPy* to handle arrays and perform operations over them.

-For visualization it will be used *Matplotlib*.
+For visualization I will be using *Matplotlib*.

 Wish me luck.